 There are certain characteristics of apoptotic cells that can be identified and used to detect apoptotic cells in an otherwise healthy population of cells.
 Technically the easiest characteristic to detect is loss of DNA from permeabilised cells due to DNA fragmentation.
 When cells are permeabilised, for example by 70% ethanol, the fragmented 182bp DNA multimers leak out of the cell.
 The result is a population of cells with a reduced DNA content.
 If the cells are then stained with a DNA intercalating dye like propidium iodide, then a DNA profile representing cells in G1, S-phase and G2M will be observed with apoptotic cells being represented by a sub G0/G1 population seen to the left of the G0/G1 peak.

 The advantage of this method is that it is very rapid and will detect cumulative apoptosis and is applicable to all cell types.
 However in order to be seen in the SubG1 area, a cell must have lost enough DNA to appear there; so if cells enter apoptosis from the S or G2/M phase of the cell cycle or if there is an aneuploid population undergoing apoptosis, they may not appear in the SubG1 peak.
-Also cells that have lost DNA for any other reason, e.g. death by some other form of oncosis, will appear in the SubG1 region; so we have to be careful about how we define the sub-G1 peak.
+Also cells that have lost DNA for any other reason, e.g. death by some other form of oncosis, will appear in the SubG1 region; so we have to be careful about how we define the sub-G1 peak, see figure.
 As with all methods that are used to detect apoptosis, the more processing steps involved, the greater the likelihood of losing cells and as apoptotic and necrotic cells are sometimes preferentially lost, the fewer manipulations the better.

 An alternative method for detecting DNA fragmentation involves the identification of the nicks (or strand breaks) using the TUNEL technique.
 The TdT dUTP nick end labelling (TUNEL) technique is based on the ability of terminal deoxynucleotidyl transferase (TdT) to end label nicks in the DNA brought about by the caspase activated deoxyribonuclease with the nucleotide deoxyuridine triphosphate (dUTP).
 TdT has the ability to label 3' blunt ends of double stranded DNA independently of a template.